Enhancing the filtered derived category

 In this section we apply the abstract theory above to construct a model structure on filtered $\cD$-modules.
 First, though, we need to introduce some machinery for sheaves.
 Throughout, $X$ will denote a complex manifold.

 \proclaim Remark.
 We could also take $X$ to be a smooth variety (with the Zariski topology) over~$\C$, though in such a situation one typically also wants log poles, which would make the exposition here considerably more involved.
-See [\MdR] for an account of this situation.
+See Pavlov and Scholbach~[\MdR] for an account of this situation.

 Denote by $\PSh(X,\Ch(\C))$ the category of presheaves on~$X$ of chain complexes of complex vector spaces equipped with the opens-wise monoidal product, which we denote $\otimes_\C$.
 There is always the projective model structure on this category, where a map of presheaves is a weak equivalence if it is a quasi-isomorphism on every open and a map of presheaves is a fibration if it is a fibration on every open.
 This model structure does not care about the topology on $X$, however, for which we need the following definitions.
-A map $f \colon F \to G$ of presheaves is a {\it local weak equivalence\/} if every map on stalks $f_x \colon F_x \to G_x$ is a quasi-isomorphism.
+A~map $f \colon F \to G$ of presheaves is a {\it local weak equivalence\/} if every map on stalks $f_x \colon F_x \to G_x$ is a quasi-isomorphism.
 In fact, every presheaf is actually locally weakly equivalent to a sheaf.

 \proclaim Proposition.
 The left Bousfield localization at the local weak equivalences of $(\PSh(X,\Ch(\C)),\otimes_\C)$ with the projective model structure is a symmetric flat, symmetric h-monoidal, symmetric monoidal, left proper, compactly generated, combinatorial stable model category $\bMod_\C(X)$.